Why these species?

-The Ebenaceae is a cosmopolitan family of ca. 750 species of small to large trees that includes numerous precious hardwood species commonly referred to as ebony, as well as several species widely cultivated for their edible fruit (kaki or persimmon).
+The Ebenaceae is a cosmopolitan family of ca. 750 species of small to large trees.
+It includes numerous precious hardwood species commonly referred to as ebony, which have been extensively exploited for their wood.
 Continued forest clearing worldwide and unsustainable exploitation of ebony for its rich, black wood pose significant threats to many species.
-As an economically and ecologically important group of trees distributed throughout tropical and temperate forests, Ebenaceae are thus a particularly well suited family of trees for a global assessment of diversity and conservation status.
+Several species are also widely cultivated for their edible fruit (kaki or persimmon) and others have important medicinal properties.